 Methane – From Cows to Greenhouse Gas

 Let’s begin by taking a look at how gases lead to the heating up of the troposphere (the first layer of the atmosphere closest to the ground) as we embark on this atmospheric chemistry adventure.
-Of course, a certain amount of energy from the sun has to be ‘trapped’ within the troposphere of the Earth by greenhouse gases (most abundant being CO2, H2O, O3, CH4, N2O, CFCs), or the average temperature would be around -18°C (0°F).
+For us to survive, a certain amount of energy from the sun has to be ‘trapped’ within the troposphere of the Earth.

 CH3OOH can undergo several branching reactions:

-The CH3O• radical from (7) is first converted to formaldehyde (CH2O) via a reaction with oxygen.
-Formaldehyde is then converted to CO via two pathways; CO reacts with a hydroxyl radical to form CO2 as shown in (1):
+The CH3O radical from (7) is first converted to formaldehyde (CH2O) via a reaction with oxygen.
+Formaldehyde is then converted to CO via two pathways (9+10, 11).
+CO can then react with a hydroxyl radical to form CO2 as shown in (1):

 Disclaimer: Livestock is responsible for a large part of CH4 emissions, but of course industrial processes account for a more significant amount of greenhouse gas release.
-The point of this article isn’t to bash cows and their farting/burping habits, but rather to highlight how something seemingly so insignificant can drive climate change.
+The point of this article isn’t to bash cows and their farting/burping habits, but rather to highlight how something seemingly innocent like methane can work to drive climate change.